Your Guide to Warm vs Cool Colors

 If you’ve had a color analysis with us, you know whether your skin tone and features are warm, cool, or neutral, but learning to SPOT warm and cool colors in real life can be really hard.

-Since I do this all day, every day as a color analyst with over 20,000 clients, let me help you figure it out.
+Since we do this all day, every day as color analysts with over 20,000 clients, let us help you figure it out.
+With a few of our tips you can train your eye to spot the difference between the warm and cool shades of your favorite colors!

 Warm Reds